Birds in Costa Rica and Guatemala

 A genus of 8 species, distributed worldwide in tropical and subtropical areas.

-The generic name is derived from the Greek dendron (‘tree’) and kyknos (‘swan’), alluding to the fact that these ducks often breed in tree cavities, and to their fairly long neck.
+The generic name is derived from Ancient Greek dendron (‘tree’) and kyknos (‘swan’), alluding to the fact that these ducks often breed in tree cavities, and to their fairly long neck.
 Several members have clear, whistling calls, which gave rise to the popular name.

 Dendrocygna autumnalis Black-bellied whistling-duck